Dreaming Together: New-York Historical Society and Asia Society Museum

 Dreaming Together: New-York Historical Society and Asia Society Museum is curated at New-York Historical by Wendy N. E. Ikemoto, Ph.D., curator of American art.

 Dreaming Together: New-York Historical Society and Asia Society Museum is a collateral exhibition of the inaugural edition of the Asia Society Triennial—a multi-venue festival of art, ideas, and innovation centered around the concept of communal dreaming.
 Fundamental not only to artistic practice but to the human experience itself, dreaming crosses the boundaries of nation, race, culture, age, religion, and gender.
 The first initiative of its kind in the United States, the Triennial serves as a recurring platform for contemporary art from and about Asia.
-The Asia Society Triennial exhibition, We Do Not Dream Alone, will be on view at Asia Society Museum and venues across New York City from June 5 through August 9, 2020.
+The Asia Society Triennial exhibition, We Do Not Dream Alone, will be on view at Asia Society Museum and other venues in two parts: October 27, 2020–February 7, 2021 and March 16, 2021–June 27, 2021.

-In addition, as part of the Asia Society Triennial, drummer/composer Susie Ibarra, a 2019 United States Artist Fellow in Music known for her unique blend of Asian and jazz percussive traditions, presents Fragility Etudes, a new site-specific performance in the New-York Historical Society’s Patricia D. Klingenstein Library on Friday, July 10 at 6 pm and 7 pm.
+In addition, as part of the Asia Society Triennial, drummer/composer Susie Ibarra, a 2019 United States Artist Fellow in Music known for her unique blend of Asian and jazz percussive traditions, presents Fragility Etudes, a new site-specific performance in the New-York Historical Society’s Patricia D. Klingenstein Library at a future date to be announced.
 Featuring the DreamTime Ensemble, whose first album was chosen by the New York Times for their top 10 playlist the year it debuted, the performance’s participatory element and surround sound environment takes audiences on a dynamic journey that explores the fragility of human interdependency through music.
 The performance is commissioned and produced by Asia Society.
 Supported in part by a grant from The Andrew W. Mellon Foundation.
 Fragility Etudes is the third performance iteration of the Fragility project which has been in development since 2017.
 Co-presented with the New-York Historical Society.

 Exhibitions at New-York Historical are made possible by Dr. Agnes Hsu-Tang and Oscar Tang, the Saunders Trust for American History, the Seymour Neuman Endowed Fund, and New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
 WNET is the media sponsor.